wp-plugins/stats-counter/readme.txt

 Analytics Stats Counter Statistics is a new plugin, so we tryed have to provide a bug-free plugin/widget.
 We are maintain this project.
 We make a  Stats Counter who count all new trend in Websitetracking how: IPv6, Country and City detection, Referer statistic and so on.

+The following counter types are at our website www.wpadm.com to choose from.
+Analytic Counter or tracker without registration.
+Just the "Counter code" in your page to insert and off you go.
+Two new Counter-types have been added.
+The Maxi-Counter and the standard counter.
+Both visitors are displayed as a PNG file.
+A detailed statistics you can find in the Analytics section from the user.
+Multi Analytics Counter The following designs and products, simply sign up at www.wpadm.com and select the Analytic range of users the desired counter.
+The detailed statistics you can find in the Analytics section from the user.

+= Maxi Analytics Counter (Statistics Tracker) =
+The following designs and products, simply register and select the range of Analytics users the desired counter.
+The detailed statistics you can find in the Analytics section from the user.

+= Text Analytics Counter (Stats Tracker) =
+The Analytics Counters can look like this.
+When text-counter, the count is output as text without formatting.
+You can format the text using HTML tags or CSS.
+The following settings are possible:
+* Analyze Hits / clicks analytics, visitors yesterday, total visitors, number of users who are now online and Total visitors (see our samples at www.wpadm.com) ;
+* Analyze Hits / Overall analytics clicks;
+* Total Analytic & Visitors of your website;

+<strong>The detailed statistics you can find in the Analytics section from the user.</strong>

+= Standard Counter for Analytics (Tracker Analyzer) = The following designs and products, simply sign up and select the user area to the desired counter.
+In this counter every visitor is only counted once per day.
+The detailed statistics you can find in Counter admin area.

+= Analytics & Stats Counter =
+When statistics counter only one graph is displayed.
+This counter is recommended to create a detailed access statistics for the complete site.
+The "Counter-source code" installed easily on any of your pages.
+The detailed statistics you can find in the user area or by clicking on the displayed image.

 == Frequently Asked Questions ==

 FAQ coming soon